 Banking & financial services: recommended in Banking – fintech by Who’s Who Legal, Daniel acts for a wide range of financial services clients and has extensive experience disputes involving interdealer brokers, FX desks and traders, private equity, hedge funds, asset managers, fintech companies and investment banks.

-Civil fraud: Often instructed in cross-border conspiracy actions Daniel acted for Capco in its £200m fraud claim against Thought Machine (blockchain banking platforms) and against the 3 oligarch founders of ENRC Plc in a fraud claim arising out of a Commercial Court trial on an oral contract.
+Civil fraud: Daniel is currently acting for the claimants in an ICC arbitration relating to a substantial fraud claim arising out of a joint venture agreement.
+Often instructed in cross-border conspiracy actions Daniel acted for Capco in its £200m fraud claim against Thought Machine (blockchain banking platforms) and against the 3 oligarch founders of ENRC Plc in a fraud claim arising out of a Commercial Court trial on an oral contract.

 Confidential information, breach of confidence, database rights, data protection: Daniel is routinely instructed in claims involving breach of confidence where injunctions are required to protect, preserve or recover confidential information or databases.